The PR BlogDigital PROnline SubculturesFOMO & Digital Trends: You Don't Have To Catch Them All

 You could pick a channel like Youtube and immerse yourself only to realise that you must choose a more precise focus.
 Now, you might try getting a handle on Let’s Play walkthroughs, only to learn that you must dedicate yourself to a particular gaming genre.

 Every time you scratch a new shiny digital surface, an even bigger online universe opens up.
-And then—FOMO, again.
+It’s not humanly possible to keep up with all the new digital trends emerging all around us.

 The principle of scarcity is well-established in scientific literature.
 If something seems scarce, we anticipate our possible regret of failing to acquire the resource in time: